mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Mysticetus Command Center"
-	subTitle="Monitor All Your Operations from Anywhere"
+	subTitle="Remotely Monitor All of Your Operations"
-	text="View heads-up display maps of all the moving parts of your project, including your vessel locations, animal sightings, and project status.
-Real-time, real-world knowledge, and decision making from a centralized location.
+	text="Mysticetus's heads-up display map provides graphic visualization of the moving parts of your project.
+View vessel locations, animal sightings, and project status.
+Connected vessels leverage the big picture as they transit active areas.
+Real time, real-world knowledge enables decision making from a centralized location.
 Follow, manage, and support operations from anywhere on the planet." image="mysticetus-data-driven-decisions.png"
 	buttonText="Learn more"
 	buttonLink="/feature/mitigation/"